bullintheserver/linuxstudysessions/topic2.md

 - `ls -S`
     - Sorts by *size*
     - Large to small
-    - Subdirectories not invluded in sort
+    - Subdirectories not included in sort
 - `ls -R`
     - Displays *recursive* list
     - "Unfolds" or runs the "ls" command in each subdirectory